Pownalborough Courthouse: Description and history

 The Pownalborough Courthouse stands in what is now a rural area of western Dresden, overlooking the Kennebec River just to the west.
 It stands on grounds that were at the time of its construction the site of Fort Shirley, one of the first inland forts built by the British on the river.
 The courthouse has a roughly square three-story main block, framed in wood, covered by a hip roof, and clad in wooden clapboards.
 The main facade is five bays wide, with a center entrance flanked by pilasters and topped by an entablature and cornice.
 A single-story wing extends to one side.
 The interior has seen a variety of alterations, but retains original wide flooring.
 It has never been fitted with electricity or modern plumbing.

 Lincoln County was separated from York County, Massachusetts (Maine then being part of Massachusetts) in 1760.
 It was named for Governor Thomas Pownall, and the town of Pownalborough (encompassing modern Dresden, Alna, Jefferson, and Wiscasset) was named in his honor.

-The proprietors who owned the land voted to build a courthouse that year, to be located on the grounds of Fort Shirley, which had been built in 1752 as a defense against Native American attacks.
+The proprietors who owned the land, the Kennebec Proprietors, voted to build a courthouse that year.
+The building would be located on the grounds of Fort Shirley, which had been built in 1752 as a defense against Native American attacks.
 The fort's importance had declined since the construction of Fort Western further upriver, and it was thought that its facilities could be used to house a jail and keeper's quarters.

 Construction began on the courthouse in 1761, and the county's first court session was held in the unfinished building later that year.
 The building was not completed until 1769.
 In addition to housing the court facilities, the building also served as a tavern, an inn, a post office, a fencing hall, a dance hall, a church, and a meeting house, and had living quarters on the third floor.
 Those quarters were occupied by the fort commander, Major Samuel Goodwin, and were continuously occupied by his descendants into the 1930s.
 The local historical society purchased the 56 acre property from Goodwin's descendants in 1954.

-It is now open seasonally (Memorial Day to Columbus Day) as a museum dedicated to local history; admission is charged.